 - OSM data is flexible and can quickly be updated in the event that a new business opens, a bridge gets washed away, etc. In contrast, commercial and government maps tend to be updated on fixed cycles.

 Some of the main challenges of OSM include:

 - There is no systematic quality check performed on the data.
-You use the data at your own risk and should typically avoid relying on OSM information for mission critical functions unless no other dataset is available.
+You use the data at your own risk and should exercise care when using OSM information for mission-critical functions.

 - OSM is subject to contributor biases.
 Each contributor must make decisions about the types of features he or she will place on the map and the places he or she will map.
 Looking at the map of any given place on openstreetmap.org, we have little idea of who created the map and why.
 The browser-based tool Crowd Lens for OpenStreetMap attempts to offer a window into the crowd that created OSM in a particular place.
 It shows that some places have garnered much more attention than others.

 - The OSM community decides the types of features that are worthy of the community tagging system.
-This is accomplished through a semi-formal proposal and voting process, but it is a process that tends to reflect the interests of the contributors.
-In 2013, Stephens lamented that there were multiple tags for marking sexual entertainment venues in OSM, whereas proposals for tags denoting hospice services and daytime child care had floundered.
+This is accomplished through a semi-formal proposal and voting process which tends to reflect the interests of the contributors.
+In 2013, Stephens lamented that there were multiple tags for marking sexual entertainment venues in OSM, whereas proposals for tags denoting hospice services and daytime childcare had floundered.
 She attributed this directly to the fact that a significant majority of OSM contributors are male.
 Recent speakers at OSM conferences have raised attention to the consequences of gender and other imbalances in OSM, and have provided suggestions of how to make the OSM community more diverse.